The Deposit Guarantee Fund safeguards deposits

 The Deposit Guarantee Fund is financed by deposit guarantee contributions

+The statutory target level of the Deposit Guarantee Fund was reached in 2024.
+If the Fund's size is below the target level due to, for example, growth in the covered deposits, collecting of deposit guarantee contributions will continue until the target level is reached again.
 The Deposit Guarantee Fund is financed by deposit guarantee contribution raised from deposit banks.
 The individual contributions are determined on the basis of the amount of each bank’s covered deposits and risk level.
-Deposit guarantee contributions are collected annually.
-The due date is at the end of June.
+The deposit guarantee contributions are collected in the end of June.

 Additional financing arrangements for the deposit guarantee scheme